ArnaudPel/CamKifu/roadmap.md

 - write more test (+ code coverage tool ?), + provide videos and sgf ressources
 - try the VidRecorder again (as of opencv-2.4.8)
 - make vision values as dynamic as possible (frame size, ...)
-- clean up and mark down this file :)

 ## ON CPP PUBLISH: